Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-\nsection{Dataset Design} To systematically evaluate the natural attack capability of the diffusion models, we construct a new large-scale dataset, called the Natural Denoising Diffusion Attack (NDDA) dataset.
-The design goal for the NDDA dataset is to systematically collect images with and without robust features upon which human perception relies on.
-To this end, the major challenge is to identify what kinds of robust features are important in our human visual system (HVS) for object detection.
-Although the complete mechanism of the HVS is not fully understood, prior works~\cite{grill2004human,ge2022contributions} recognize that shape, texture, and color are the most important features for the HVS to identify objects.
-Therefore, in this study, we define them as robust features for object recognition.
-To further explore the motivated examples in Fig.~\ref{fig:poc_image}, we decompose the texture into text and pattern because the text has a special meaning for human perception.
+\nsection{Attack Capability Analysis} To systematically evaluate the natural attack capability of the diffusion models, we first construct a new large-scale dataset, called the Natural Denoising Diffusion Attack (NDDA) dataset.
+With the NDDA dataset, we then confirm the effectiveness of the NDD attack against state-of-the-art object detectors and image classifiers.

+\nsubsection{NDDA Dataset Design} The design goal for the NDDA dataset is to systematically collect images both with and without robust features upon which human perception relies.
+For this sake, the major challenge is to identify what kinds of robust features are essential in our human visual system (HVS) for object recognition.
+Although the complete mechanism of the HVS is not fully understood, prior works~\cite{grill2004human,ge2022contributions} identify that shape, texture, and color are the most important features for the HVS to identify objects.
+Therefore, in this study, we follow the prior works and define them as robust features for object recognition.
+To further explore the motivated examples in Fig.~\ref{fig:poc_image}, we decompose the texture into text and pattern because text has a special meaning for human perception.
 For example, people may not consider a sign to be a stop sign if it does not have the exact text ``STOP'' on it.

 Table~\ref{tbl:prompts} lists the templates of text prompts and examples for the ``stop sign'' label to remove or alter the 4 robust features.
 In this case, we consider 16 different combinations with and without robust features and generate 50 images for each combination.
-The 3 object classes are selected from the classes of the COCO dataset~\cite{lin2014microsoft}: a stop sign for an artificial sign, a fire hydrant for an artificial object, and a horse for a natural thing.
+The 3 object classes are selected from the classes of the COCO dataset~\cite{lin2014microsoft}: a stop sign for an artificial sign, a fire hydrant for an artificial object, and a horse for a natural object.
 We select these 3 classes because of their relatively higher detection rates than others in our preliminary experiments on generated images.
 We adopt the COCO's classes to make the experiments easier as we can utilize many existing pretrained models on the COCO dataset.
 Fig.~\ref{fig:overview} shows an overview of our datasets.

-\nsubsection{Natural Attack Capability Analysis} With the NDDA dataset, we evaluate the natural attack capability in diffusion models to confirm its effectiveness against state-of-the-art object detectors.
+More details are in Appendix.

+\nsubsection{Attack Capability against Object Detectors} We evaluate the attack capability of the NDD attack against object detectors with the NDDA dataset to validate the generality of the motivated examples shown in Fig.~\ref{fig:poc_image}.